Jyodann/vector-extensions/README.md

 Gives you additional extension functions for Unity's `Vector2`, `Vector2Int`, `Vector3`, `Vector3Int` and `Vector4` so that they read more naturally.

+## Installation

+To install this package, go to `Window > Package Manager > Click on the '+' Button > Install package from git URL` then paste this URL: `https://github.com/Jyodann/vector-extensions.git`

 ## Usage

 For example, to get the Distance between two Vectors: